Australia extends Sydney lockdown as COVID-19 outbreak nears 900 infections | Health

 New South Wales state Premier Gladys Berejiklian said restrictions would remain in place until at least July 30 after reporting 97 new locally transmitted cases, a slight increase from a day earlier.
 "It always hurts to say this, but we need to extend the lockdown at least a further two weeks," Berejiklian said in Sydney on Wednesday.

-"Collectively, as the Victorian community, I'm confident we can get on top of it but if we have to bring additional weapons ... we'll do that," said the state's COVID-19 response commander Jeroen Weimar.
+"Collectively, as the Victorian community, I'm confident we can get on top of it but if we have to bring additional weapons..., we'll do that," said the state's COVID-19 response commander, Jeroen Weimar.
 "The next two or three days are going to be absolutely critical."
-The authorities of a third state, South Australia, said they were trying to piece together the movements of the same furniture moving team who traveled there after Victoria, and that the state may impose restrictions on people traveling from Victoria.
+The authorities of a third state, South Australia, said they were trying to piece together the movements of the same furniture movers who travelled there after Victoria, and that the state may impose restrictions on people travelling from Victoria.

-The virus appears to have spread to parts of Sydney previously unaffected, and to regional areas, with a case detected in Goulburn, about 200 km (125 miles) southwest of Sydney.
-The outbreak has started to pressure health services, with queues for COVID-19 tests in Fairfield, in Sydney's south-west, stretching for kilometers overnight due to new health orders requiring people who leave the suburb for work to be tested regularly.
+The virus appears to have spread to parts of Sydney previously unaffected, and to regional areas, with a case detected in Goulburn, about 200 km (125 miles) southwest.
+The outbreak has started to pressure health services, with queues for COVID-19 tests in Fairfield, in Sydney's southwest, stretching for kilometres (miles) overnight due to new health orders requiring people who leave the suburb for work to be tested regularly.

-Snap lockdowns, speedy contact tracing, and tough social distancing rules have otherwise helped Australia keep COVID-19 numbers lower than many other developed countries, with just over 31,300 cases and 912 deaths.
-A sluggish vaccination program has meant that less than 10% of the population has received two vaccine doses.
+Snap lockdowns, speedy contact tracing and tough social distancing rules have otherwise helped Australia keep COVID-19 numbers lower than many other developed countries, with just over 31,300 cases and 912 deaths.
+But a sluggish vaccination programme has meant that less than 10% of the population has received two vaccine doses.

 In New South Wales, health workers have administered just over 2.7 million vaccine doses, authorities said on Wednesday.